VChecherynda/the-movie-watcher-front-end/README.md

   - view ( 1 unit, here we divide logic and mark-up for this we use hoc )
     - index.js ( here we put mark-up )
     - types ( here we put all props which we want to check and which transmits to the component )
-    - withHooks ( here we put all logic )
+    - useHooks ( this is custom hook where I put all logic )

 - components ( block for constructing views )
   - component ( 1 unit, here we divide logic and mark-up for this we use hoc )
     - index.js ( here we put mark-up )
     - types ( here we put all props which we want to check and which transmits to the component )
-    - withHooks ( here we put all logic )
+    - useHooks ( this is custom hook where I put all logic )

 - asstes ( for adding fonts / images / styles )
   - styles ( css / scss styles for views )